 If you get the Moderna vaccine, you need at least 2 doses.
 If you get the Pfizer-BioNTech vaccine, you need at least 2 doses if you are age 5 years or older and at least 3 doses if you are age 6 months to 4 years.
 For some people, these doses may not give enough protection.
 You may need an extra dose to complete your primary series if you have a health problem that weakens your immune system.
 For example:

-- You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - You have acquired immunodeficiency syndrome (AIDS).

-· You take certain medicines that weaken your immune system.
+- · You have had or will have an organ or stem cell transplant. - You have kidney disease and need dialysis. - · You have acquired immunodeficiency syndrome (AIDS). - You take certain medicines that weaken your immune system.

 Studies have shown that an extra dose in the primary series may give better protection to adults with a weak immune system.
 In babies and children with a weak immune system, an extra dose may also give better protection, but research is still happening to learn more.
+If you get a 4-dose primary series of the Pfizer-BioNTech vaccine, this is considered "off-label use."
+This means the vaccine is not licensed (approved for use) in this situation but is supported by vaccine experts.